moonclavius/DoorWatcher/README.md

   make[1]: *** [modules/core/CMakeFiles/opencv_test_core_pch_dephelp.dir/all] Error 2
   make[1]: *** Waiting for unfinished jobs....
   ```
-  To fix this error you will need to change the file **cmake/OpenCVFindLibsPerf.cmake**.
+  To fix this error you will need to make changes in the **cmake/OpenCVFindLibsPerf.cmake** file.
 If you can't find the file just go to the root directory `cd /` and run the this command `sudo find -name "OpenCVFindLibsPerf.cmake"`

   LINE | OLD | NEW
   --- | --- | ---